axwl03/VulnAD/examples/1/README.md

 4. `ws02`
 5. `dc02`

-To install it, clone this repo to each machine and modify the TODOs in the script. cd into `examples/1` and execute the corresponding script in an elevated shell.
+To install it, clone this repo to each machine and modify the `TODO`s in the script. cd into `examples/1` and execute the corresponding script in an elevated shell.
 For example, execute dc01.ps1 on the VM that you want it to become `dc01`:
 ```powershell